hmsch/Air-Palette/README.md

 Draw by moving your hands, let AI recognize your drawings.

 Requires a Kinect, Windows, Python 3.6.?
-(Keras, ...), Processing.
+(Keras, ...), Processing, Kinect v2 library for Processing.

 ## Run
 The neural net is already trained and the weights are saved in ```weights.h5```.